Fantastic Morphisms and Where to Find Them: A Guide to Recursion Schemes: Introduction

 \section{Introduction}

+Among the wilderness of recursive functions, there exists a taxonomy of tame functions, each with its own character and behaviour that is more predictable than the other wilder functions.
+The first function to be tamed was the \emph{catamorphism}, so-named by Meertens in 1988~\cite{Mee88First} who wanted to capture and more closely study the unique function that arises as a homomorphism from an initial algebra.
+Such functions had previously been studied in the context of category theory, but this identification marked the beginning of the appreciation of such functions as valuable companions in the menagerie of functional programmers.
+They were appreciated for their many benefits to programming: by expressing recursive programs as a recursion schemes such as a catamorphism, the structure of a program is made obvious; the recursion is ensured to terminate; and the program can be reasoned about using the calculational properties.

-Work on catamorphisms by~\citet{Mal90Dat}, the form of recursion that derives from initial algebra, motivated a whole research agenda concerned with capturing the pattern of many other recursive functions that did not quite fit the scheme.
-Just as with catamorphisms, these recursion schemes attracted attention since they make termination or progress manifest, and enjoy many useful calculational properties which would otherwise have to be established afresh for each new application.
+These benefits motivated a whole research agenda concerned with identifying and classifying \emph{structured recursion schemes} that capture the pattern of many other recursive functions that did not quite fit as catamorphisms.
+Just as with catamorphisms, these structured recursion schemes attracted attention since they make termination or productivity manifest, and enjoy many useful calculational properties which would otherwise have to be established afresh for each new application.

+In the early days, and in keeping the Bird-Meertens formalism, also known as Squiggol due to its lavish use of squiggly notation, the identification of a new species came both with an exotic name, as well as exotic notation to describe such recursion schemes.
+Soon there came a whole zoo of other interesting species, and this paper attempts to document its main inhabitants.